Norman-Potts/consumer-producer-directory-file-counter/README.md

-Lab 3 for Parallel Processing
+Consumer Producer Directory File Counter

-Lab 3 required me to develop a java file with two classess which demonstrated a producer consumer relationship.
-The producer would look threw a file directory and place files in a deque.
-The consumer would take items from the deque and analysis them.
+This is a java program with that looks threw a file directory and analysis them.
+It uses two classes with demonstrate a producer consumer relationshipp.
+The producer looks threw a file directory and places the files in a deque.
+The consumer takes the items from the deque and analysis them.